daniel-e/mnist_octave/README.md

 # Loading MNIST handwritten digit database with Octave or MATLAB

-The MNIST handwritten digit database is a very popular dataset for testing machine learning algorithms.
-It contains 60,000 labeled training examples and 10,0000 examples for testing.
-The dataset can be downloaded from [here](http://yann.lecun.com/exdb/mnist/).
-This repository contains a file created from this dataset which can easily be read with Octave or MATLAB.
+The MNIST handwritten digit database is a very popular data set for testing machine learning algorithms.
+It contains 60,000 labeled training examples and 10,000 examples for testing.
+The data set can be downloaded from [here](http://yann.lecun.com/exdb/mnist/).
+This repository contains a file `mnist.mat` created from this data set which can easily be loaded with Octave or MATLAB.

 Either you can use this file directly or you can create it with the `mnist.py` Python script contained in this repository.

-## Using the dataset directly in Ocatve/MATLAB
+## Loading the data set directly in Ocatve/MATLAB

 Download the file: